 Key points Link to detail The report documents the current number and characteristics of NCHDs, changes over the last year, and changes over the last five years.
 The total number of interns increased by 17% over the five year period, the IST intake increased by 19% and the HST intake increased by 14%.
 Changes in the Intake of Trainees over Time The number of intern posts has decreased since 2020 from 995 to 854.
 This 14% reduction reflects a normalisation in the growth rate of interns after an exceptional intake as a response to the Covid-19 crisis.
 The current number of interns is 16% higher than the 2019 level (734).
 Intern Posts The number of doctors in training in Ireland now stands at 3,988 (excluding interns), an increase of 8% p.a. since 2019.
 Specialist Training Table 1.1 The number of Year 1 Initial Specialist Training (IST) posts declined by 1.5% from 851 to 838 in 2021.
 This reduction reflects a normalisation in growth rate of IST after an exceptional intake in Medicine as a response to the COVID-19 crisis.
 The current Year 1 posts for IST is 19% higher than the 2017 level.
 Initial Specialist Training The number of Year 1 Higher Specialist Training (HST) posts increased by 5.4%, from 541 to 573 in 2021.
 Between 2017 and 2021 the average growth rate in the number of HST 1 post was 3.4%.
 Higher Specialist Training (HST) The gender breakdown of all trainees (Interns, IST and HST) shows that 56% are female and 44% are male.
 This has remained broadly stable over recent years.
 Some specialities consistently attract higher proportions of one gender.
 Gender Distribution of Training Doctors The number of International Medical Graduate Training Initiative (IMGTI) scholarship doctors increased by 12% from 115 to 129 in 2021.
 Number of Doctors on IMGTI Programme There are 44 filled CSCST Post fellowships in 2021, a large increase on the previous year.
 Post CSCST Fellowships and Supra-specialty Training The number of CSCST graduates (including GPs) increased by 15% from 313 in 2020 to 361 for 2021.
 The number of CSCST graduates is the same in 2021 as in 2017.
-CSCSTs Awarded and Post CSCST Fellowships The number of NTSDs increased by 5% from 2,944 in 2020 to 3,081 in 2021.
+CSCSTs Awarded and Post CSCST Fellowship: The number of NTSDs increased by 5% from 2,944 in 2020 to 3,081 in 2021.
 This is in line with the last five years with an average annual increase over this period of 5% per annum.
 The reported number of NTSDs differs from those reported in previous reports as they have been recalculated for all years to ensure consistency in the trajectory reported over time.
-NCHD Posts not recognised for Specialist Training Data on the number of Non-Consultant Hospital Doctors (NCHDs) in this rep port is sourced from a combination
+NCHD Posts not recognised for Specialist Training

-Data on the number of Non-Consultant Hospital Doctors (NCHDs) in this report is sourced from a combination of data provided by the postgraduate medical training bodies and from the Doctors Integrated Management E-System (DIME).
+E-System (DIME).
 The latter collects data from all HSE funded public and voluntary hospitals.